phdonner/phdonner/README.md

 When I started this README I received a lot of redundant imaages which looked emoji ;) symbols.
 It would, however, be nice to know where all these decorative characters are coming from: 👋 👀 🌱 💞️ 📫

-It would be interesting to know if there are some more expressive visual characters,as well?
+It would be interesting to know if there are some more expressive visual characters, as well?

 How to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
 Im reading those messages once or twice every week.